More

 With a plethora of cyber threats on the rise, companies need to pull their security strings tighter than ever before; including using anti-spyware software.
 Whether an SMB or a larger enterprise, it became imperative to strengthen one’s defence.

-What is Website Whitelisting?
+What is Website/URL Whitelisting?

 There is a whole wide world of hackers and cyber attackers operating from an ever-growing threat landscape with sophisticated ways to steal/abuse corporate data.